hfukada/fukadaus/_posts/2018-08-19-aac-chaahan.md

 comments: false
 ---

-Chaahan, is just what Japan calls fried rice.
+Chaahan is just what Japan calls fried rice.
 The dish is flexible and probably doesn't need too much instruction.
 Usually composed of some vegetables, eggs, meat and rice.
 I like to make chaahan when I have leftover rice or older green onions that just need to be used up.

 Ingredients:
 - Rice: 2 Cups